Purposes of audit

-3. Length of Field Visits
+3. Length of field visits

 The length depends on your business' standard of record keeping, the degree of compliance, the scope of the audit and your level of co-operation.
 The process may last from a few hours to a day.

-In the event that the requested information or records are incomplete or unavailable, the auditors might re-visit the business premises on another arranged date.
+If the requested information or records are incomplete or unavailable, the auditors might re-visit the business premises on another arranged date.

-5. Information from Third Parties
+5. Information from third parties

-In conducting further review, we may seek confirmation or obtain information from third parties.
+We may seek confirmation or obtain information from third parties.
 In the absence of sufficient records, we will refer to available sources of information to best estimate the financial conditions of your business.

 Expense claims or other claims, e.g. capital allowance, may be disallowed in the event of insufficient supporting documents.

-Responsibilities of Taxpayers
+Responsibilities of taxpayers

 During the audit, we will require your co-operation in the following ways: